 Switching between production and developer licenses

-When updating your developer environment and doing a database restore on a production database, you may receive a notification stating that you do not have an active license.
+When updating your developer environment and restoring a database on a production database, you may receive a notification stating that you do not have an active license.
 This is most likely due to the production database being activated on a production license, whereas you are using a developer license in your development environment.
 The solution is to manually reactivate the license.